gm3dmo/gm3dmo/snippets/ghes-aqueduct-redis-get-payload.md

 sudo hwclock
 sudo timedatectl status
 cat /etc/timezone
-cat /etc/localtime
+cat /etc/localtimecat /etc/adjtime

-# If hwclock -c has been run then this file will exist
+# If hwclock -c has been run then the /etc/adjtime will exist
-cat /etc/adjtime
-# /etc/adjtime is not present on an as GitHub appliance
 ```